-Use the License Administration window to view and maintain your licensing information.
-This includes the number of license uses, the users who are logged on to Sage 100 Contractor, and licensing events.
+Use the License Administration window to view and maintain your licensing information, which includes:

+- The number of license uses.

+- The users who are logged on to Sage 100 Contractor.

+- Licensing events.

 Your Sage 100 Contractor software automatically retrieves license information from Sage every day.
 The licenses give you access to the various modules of Sage 100 Contractor.
 As you purchase or remove license activations, the Sage license server automatically updates this information in your system.
 You can also select to update the licensing information from Sage on demand.